Rembertów

+During the Russian Poland period, there was a Russian artillery presence in the area.
+In 1899, military maneuvers took place to practice shooting down balloons and defending fortified cities.

 Rembertów is home to the Academy of National Defence, established in 1947 as the Academy of General Staff (Akademia Sztabu Głównego).
 It is here that military executions were carried out under the communist regime.
 From 1970 to 1988 three soldiers were shot by firing squad for murder with rape.